HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 =================================   ======== ======== ========= ======== ========  ======================
 **PyTorch Operator**                **FP32** **BF16** **INT32** **INT8** **BOOL**  **Operator Type**
 =================================   ======== ======== ========= ======== ========  ======================
-avg_pool2d                             Yes      Yes      No        No       No     torch.nn.functional batch_norm                             Yes      Yes      No        No       No     torch.nn.functional binary_cross_entropy                   Yes      Yes      No        No       No     torch.nn.functional binary_cross_entropy_with_logits       Yes      Yes      No        No       No     torch.nn.functional
+adaptive_avg_pool1d                    Yes      Yes      No        No       No     torch.nn.functional avg_pool1d                             Yes      Yes      No        No       No     torch.nn.functional avg_pool2d                             Yes      Yes      No        No       No     torch.nn.functional avg_pool3d                             Yes      Yes      No        No       No     torch.nn.functional batch_norm                             Yes      Yes      No        No       No     torch.nn.functional binary_cross_entropy                   Yes      Yes      No        No       No     torch.nn.functional binary_cross_entropy_with_logits       Yes      Yes      No        No       No     torch.nn.functional